Summer season is here and there’s no better way to spend the next couple of days or weeks than to get away from your home office.

 One of the trips that stood out for me was when my wife and I, took our four kids to our first long trip, traveling from Cebu to Manila, Zambales, Baguio, then back to Manila and Cebu.
 It was an awesome trip and surely something that we all enjoyed and will always remember.

 I’ve learned a lot from this travel and it really made me think of doing it more often (if budget permits).
 But travels are not always as good as we’d like them to be.
 There’s traffic, flight delays, too hot, expensive hotels and a ton of other things.
 But hey, that’s not to discourage you from traveling.
 It’s just a reality you have to prepare yourself with.
 And I tell you, I’ve learned a lot of lessons from this trip so here are some of the key takeaways from our family escapade which I hope will help you plan out your own escape from your comfy hideout.
+I hope this travel tips for freelancers will help you on your next escapade.

 Before Your Trip